-Note, those are typical numbers for a 1/2″ diameter carbide endmill cutting a full width slot to a depth of 1/4″.
+Note, those are typical numbers for a 1/2″ diameter carbide end mill cutting a full width slot to a depth of 1/4″.
 Changing any of those variables will affect the CNC Feed Rate for Wood.
 Use a Feeds and Speeds Calculator to make the adjustments automatically as the variables change.

 Carbide or HSS Cutters?

-In most cases, you’ll want to purchase carbide cutters.
+In most cases, you’ll want to purchase carbide cnc router bits.
 First, a lot of wood products such as plywood and MDF can contain considerable amounts of highly abrasive grit due to the way they are manufactured.
 That grit radically shortens the life of HSS tools and you’ll need carbide to stand up to it.
-Second, the spindle speeds used in most CNC wood cutting are very fast, and this is also advantageous for Carbide because it tolerates the higher temperatures associated with the fast speeds better.
+Second, the spindle speeds used in most CNC routers are very fast, and this is also advantageous for Carbide because it tolerates the higher temperatures associated with the fast speeds better.
 Lastly, carbide is much stiffer than HSS, and so tool deflection is less likely to be a problem.
 Here is a great article: What Every CNCer Ought to Know About Tool Deflection.

 Avoid Splintering the Surface with Special Router Bits

-– Compression: A compression cut is a combination of upcut and downcut.
+– Compression: A compression cutter is a combination of upcut and downcut.
 It has the spiral set to pull up at the bottom of the material, then it reverses direction at the top.
 It’s name comes because it is pushing the chips to the center of the cutter, or “comrpessing” them, in other words.
-Compression cutters can avoid splintering both top and bottom, so are ideal for many applications where you’re making one pass to cut all the way through the material.
+Compression cutters can avoid splintering both top and bottom, so are ideal for many applications where you’re making one pass to cut all the way through the workpiece material.

 – Straight Flute: Straight flutes have no twist.
 This reduces their likelihood of splintering, and it also makes the cutters cheaper.
 However, their performance is not so hot in terms of ultimate feeds and speeds.